NONSTOPPEBLE/NONSTOPPEBLE/README.md

 ## 🧬 About Me

 - 🎓 I’m currently an **Science Student**, (Physics, Chemistry, Math + CS).
 - 💡 Passionate about combining **science** and **software** to build innovative tools.
 - 🛠️ Love designing interactive UIs, experimenting with AI, and learning by doing.
-- 🌱 Self-taught learner with strong interest in real-world applications of tech & research.
+- 🌱 Self-taught learner with a strong interest in real-world applications of tech & research.

 ---